 You can soak them inside or outside of the fridge.
 I like to do inside, because I just feel it’s better for keeping any bad bacteria out, but I haven’t seen any research to support that.

 As you’ll see in the video, your base recipe for making almond milk at home is 1 cups of almonds, to 3 cups of water.
-If you want a thicker and creamier almond milk, you can use 2 cups of almonds to 3 cup of water.
+If you want a thicker and more creamy almond milk, you can use 2 cups of almonds to 3 cup of water.
 If you have a powerful blender like a Vitamix, it will be able to blend this no problem.

 I LOVE ice cold almond milk at home on a warm day, with some dates, vanilla and a little Himalayan salt added in.
 It beats anything from the store, and even if you buy something close to homemade from a juice bar, it’ll cost you so much more than making it at home.